junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 The last things he's forcing himself to remember: his own name, his brother, his mother, and Cas.
 Cas is there, so important in his life, right next to all the most important people he holds so desperately close to his heart.

-Even as he forgets how to breathe or swallow, he wouldn't want to forget Cas is his best friend.
-But Cas never know this.
+Even as he forgets how to breathe or swallow, he wouldn't want to forget that Cas is his best friend.
+But Cas never really knew this (or internalized it enough to believe how important he is).

 <br>

-A final touch of wrap-up conversation:
+A final touch of the wrap-up conversation:

 > The boys watch the uber drive away...
 >